tien/reactive-dot/packages/utils/README.md

 # @reactive-dot/utils

-Collection of utils from Reactive DOT.
+Collection of utils from ReactiveDOT.

 ## Documentation